Chart Color Schemes

 AreaSearch assessment indicates Millgrove faces employment challenges relative to the majority of Australian markets

-Millgrove's workforce comprises both white and blue-collar jobs.
-The construction sector stands out with a significant representation, an unemployment rate of 7.7%, and estimated employment growth of 2.1% over the past year, as per AreaSearch data aggregation.
+Millgrove has a diverse workforce with both white and blue-collar jobs.
+The construction sector is prominent, with an unemployment rate of 7.8% and estimated employment growth of 2.8% in the past year (AreaSearch data).

-As of June 2025771 residents are employed while the unemployment rate is 3.0% higher than Greater Melbourne's rate of 4.6%.
-Workforce participation in Millgrove lags at 52.1%, compared to Greater Melbourne's 64.1%.
-Employment is concentrated in health care & social assistance, construction, and manufacturing.
-The area specializes in construction employment with a share 1.5 times the regional level.
+As of September 2025768 residents are employed, with an unemployment rate of 3.1%, higher than Greater Melbourne's 4.7%.
+Workforce participation is lower at 52.1%, compared to Greater Melbourne's 64.1%.
+Key employment sectors include health care & social assistance, construction, and manufacturing.
+Construction stands out with a share of 1.5 times the regional level.

-Conversely, professional & technical services employ only 3.3% of local workers, below Greater Melbourne's 10.1%.
-The area appears to offer limited local employment opportunities, indicated by Census working population versus resident population counts.
-Over the past year, employment increased by 2.1%, while labour force grew by 0.5%, reducing the unemployment rate by 1.5 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.5% and labour force growth of 4.0%, with a rise in unemployment of 0.5 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 suggest potential future demand within Millgrove.
-These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years, with significant variations between industry sectors.
-Applying these projections to Millgrove's employment mix suggests local employment should increase by 6.1% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, professional & technical services employ only 3.3% locally, below Greater Melbourne's 10.1%.
+The area may lack local job opportunities, as indicated by Census data.
+Over the past year (AreaSearch analysis), employment increased by 2.8%, while labour force grew by 0.7%, reducing unemployment by 1.9 percentage points.
+In comparison, Greater Melbourne saw employment growth of 3.0% and a slight unemployment rise of 0.3%.
+Statewide in Victoria, employment grew by 1.13% year-on-year (adding 41,950 jobs) as of 25-Nov, with an unemployment rate of 4.7%, slightly higher than the national rate of 4.3%.
+National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Millgrove's employment mix suggests local job growth could be around 6.1% in five years and 13.1% in ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment